-The Audit Committee, which is composed of one independent non-executive Director and two non-executive Directors, meets regularly in terms of the "Code".
-During the year under review Mr. Mario P. Galea served as Chairman and Mr Norbert Tabone together with Mr Edward Firman served as members.
-Upon the latter's resignation Mr Michael Pace Ross was appointed on 11 December 2015.
-Mr. Michael Formosa Gauci acted as secretary to the audit committee.
+The Audit Committee, which is composed of one independent non-executive Director and two non-executive Directors, meets regularly in terms of the Code.
+During the year under review Mr. Mario P. Galea served as Chairman and Mr Norbert Tabone together with Mr Michael Pace Ross served as members.
+Mr. Michael Formosa Gauci acted as secretary to the Audit Committee.
 The Committee has met on four occasions during the financial year end under review.

-The Board, in terms of Listing Rule 5.118, has indicated Mr. Mario P. Galea as the independent non-executive member of the audit committee who is considered to be competent in accounting and auditing in view of his considerable experience at a senior level in the audit and advisory field.
+The Board, in terms of Listing Rule 5.118, has indicated Mr. Mario P. Galea as the independent non-executive member of the Audit Committee who is considered to be competent in accounting and auditing in view of his considerable experience at a senior level in the audit and advisory field.